vaishnavi-rama/cse15l-lab-reports/lab2.md

 The absolute path to the private key is `/Users/vramanujan/.ssh/id_rsa`.
 When we provide a path to a file as an argument to ls, the file name is returned if it exsits.
 Therefore we know that the private key has been successfully created on my computer.
 ![Image](private_key_ssh.png)

 The abolute path to the public key from the ieng6 machine is `/home/linux/ieng6/oce/7k/vramanujan/.ssh`.
-The authorized_keys file which is returned, contains the ssh keys that allow the user to log in without a password.
+The `authorized_keys` file which is returned, contains the ssh keys that allow the user to log in without a password.
+Similar to the previous ls command, we are able to verify that the file with the public key exists on the ieng6 machine.
 ![Image](public_key_ieng6.png)